1Sources and Active Molecules

 NK cell activity has been found to be enhanced in otherwise healthy young men subject to exercise (accreddited to an increase in NK cell content that was induced by exercise) which is thought to be due to decreasing PGE(2) concentrations which naturally retard NK cell activity.
 An increase in IL-2 was also noted, which is known to stimulate NK cell activity.

-There is currently mixed evidence as to the role of fish oil supplementation on NK cell activity, with both increases and decreases having been detected.
-The reasons for the discrepancies are speculated but not known
+There is currently mixed evidence as to the role of fish oil supplementation on Natural Killer (NK) cell activity, with both increases and decreases observed.
+Further research is needed to determine the cause of the discrepancies.

 B cells are a subset of lymphocytes with prominent effects in lung and intestinal tissue that serve to secrete antibodies and some cytokines to act as support cells in defense against pathogens.
 B-cells have been confirmed to incorporate fish oil lipids into their membranes ex vivo and following oral ingestion.
 It is thought that the mechanism by which fish oil acts is via supporting formation of lipid rafts.

 Mice ingesting fish oil (12-14.5% of diet by calories) appear to have increased CD69 and CD40 receptor expression with no influence on CD80, CD86, nor MHCII; B-cell secretion of IFNγ and IL-6 appears to be enhanced up to 50% ex vivo when stimulated by LPS and has been noted to occur in vivo.
 The response of B-cells to antigens appears to not be significantly influenced, yet higher IgA concentrations have been detected in mice.

 In humans, studies have failed to find alterations in serum concentration of B cells (not activation thereof) with doses of DHA ranging from 720mg to 6,000mg.